openvinotoolkit/nncf/examples/experimental/onnx/semantic_segmentation/README.md

-# Semantic Segmentation sample
+# Semantic Segmentation example

-This sample shows an example of quantization of segmentation models.
-The used datasets are CamVid, Mapillary.
+This example demonstrates quantization of UNet and ICNet segmentation models on CamVid and Mapillary datasets.

 ## Install